stevehjohn/Zen/README.md

 A Z80/ZX Spectrum emulator.
 This is an evolution of my previous project <a href="https://github.com/stevehjohn/ZXE">ZXE</a>.

+The Z80 is properly decoupled from the Spectrum emulation, so can be reused in other projects requiring Z80 emulation.

 See screenshots <a href="#screenshots">below</a>.

 While ZXE was certainly "good enough" (it runs most games I've tried, and emulates the main Spectrum model lineup), some architectural